What are Kegel exercises?

 Kegel exercises are one of the most important things you can do to improve your urinary and reproductive health.
 Incontinence affects 1 in 3 women, and Kegel exercises are the first line of treatment.
 Similar to how planks tone core muscles, Kegels strengthen your pelvic floor muscles.
 These muscles control bladder contractions and pressure on the urethra.
 Kegel exercises for women are especially important to support reproductive organs and postpartum health.
 Strong pelvic floor muscles mean fewer trips to the bathroom, less bladder leakage, improved postpartum recovery, and bonus—more intense orgasms!
 But many women struggle with how to do Kegel exercises correctly.

-However, Kegels are easy to get wrong.
-About 30% of us do Kegels incorrectly because unlike squats, we can’t use a mirror to check our form.
+Kegels are easy to get wrong.
+About 30% of us do Kegels incorrectly because, unlike squats, we can’t use a mirror to check our form.
 Here’s how to do nail your Kegel routine, plus the most common reasons why Kegels don’t work.

-How to do Kegel Exercises and Common Mistakes
+How to do Kegel exercises and avoid common mistakes

 Help!
 I can’t find my pelvic floor.